-Apply for a short-term loan to get the extra funding you need to cover your ongoing expenses while you recuperate.
+Request a short-term loan to get the extra funding you need to cover your ongoing expenses while you recuperate.
 As you will quickly discover as you read further in this section, most site visitors do not qualify for the other options.
 Approval rates are very high for this program, as a network of lenders specializing in subprime borrowers review your application.

 State mandated temporary disability insurance is available in five states.
 Payments begin after satisfying an elimination period and last for six to twelve months.
 The maximum monthly benefit amount begins at $170 per week and ranges up to over $1,000.